GSA/challenges-and-prizes/_all-challenges/1282-cooling-solutions-challenge.md

   This Challenge is in two stages.

   * Stage 1 - Up to fifteen (15) Finalists will receive $5,000 each and proceed to the Stage 2 of the Challenge.
-Finalists are selected based on fulfilling submission guidelines and Stage 1 judging criteria.
+Finalists are selected based on fulfilling submission instructions and Stage 1 judging criteria.

-  * Stage 2 - Prize Winners are selected based on fulfilling submission requirements, Stage 2 judging criteria, and use case applicability.
+  * Stage 2 - Prize Winners are selected based on fulfilling submission requirements, Stage 2 judging criteria, and Use Case applicability.

   * Stage 2 Prize Winners:

     * One (1) Grand Prize Winner: $50,000
     * One (1) Runner-up Winner: $20,000
     * Up to Four (4) Use Case Winners: $10,000
     * Up to Two (2) Honorable Mentions: $5,000

-  **Payment of Prizes:** Prizes awarded under this Challenge will be paid by DHS and must be received by each submission entrant via electronic funds transfer.
+  **Payment of Prizes:** Prizes awarded under this Challenge will be paid by DHS and cash prizes must be received via electronic funds transfer.
 All Federal, State, and local taxes are the sole responsibility of the Finalists and Prize Winners.
 DHS will comply with the Internal Revenue Service withholding and reporting requirements, where applicable.

   Additionally, Prize Winners also may be considered for future opportunities including: